From Conversations to Conversions: The New Marketing Stack

 Traditional marketing runs backwards.
 You produce content, then try to optimize it for keywords, then wonder why it never fully connects.
 The reason is simple: you skipped the step where you listened.

-Real questions, real pain points, real language – these should drive everything.
-Keywords are just how you translate that raw demand into search architecture.
+Real questions, real pain points, real constraints, real language – these should drive everything.
+Keywords are just how you translate that demand into search architecture.

 From conversations come keywords.
 From keywords come entities – and this is where specificity matters.
 There’s a world of difference between “marketing software” (generic, lost in a sea of competition) and “AI-powered customer journey platform for SaaS onboarding” (precise, contextual, memorable).
 Entities add meaning.
 They move your content from commodity to authoritative knowledge.